-- 1. Criteria: Colleges are requested to develop residency programme criteria in sufficient detail, according to a predetermined format, to enable a Resident, with the assistance of training institutions, to meet the requirements for Diplomate certification in that speciality. - 2.
+- 1. Criteria: Colleges are requested to develop residency programme criteria in sufficient detail, according to a pre-determined format, to enable a Resident, with the assistance of training institutions, to meet the requirements for Diplomate certification in that speciality. - 2.
 Approval: Approval of residency programmes, like the certification of individual specialists, is the responsibility of the College concerned and all residency programmes (standard or alternate) must be approved by the relevant committee before they start. - 3.
 Aims: Residency programmes should aim at training/educating specialists who will have the knowledge, skills and competences necessary to successfully practise the speciality.
-Moreover, residency programmes must aim at the development of a culture which recognizes the importance of continuous professional development.

-- 4. Maximum number of Residents per Supervisor: A supervisor shall have no more than 2 residents following standard residency programmes.
-However, in exceptional cases, the College may allow 3 residents for one supervisor. - 5.
+Moreover, residency programmes must aim at the development of a culture which recognizes the importance of continuous professional development. - 4.
+Maximum number of Residents per Supervisor: A supervisor shall normally have no more than 2 residents following standard residency programmes.
+However College's may define criteria that allow for the number of residents per supervisor to be increased or decreased for specific training centres and supervisors. - a.
+These criteria used may include established completion rates, the involvement of non-EBVS recognised specialists in programmes and established caseload.
+These criteria used must be included in their policies and procedures. - b.
+Where numbers of residents per supervisor is increased beyond 2, colleges must develop processes to monitor the effectiveness of that training and modify these ratios if appropriate.
+However, colleges must ensure that, if reducing the number of permitted residents per supervisor at a training centre, any changes do not impact on the training of existing enrolled residents. - 5.
 Standard residencies: The minimum length of a standard residency programme is 3 consecutive years.
 This is the shortest route to qualify for examination. - 6.
 Alternate residencies: The Credentials/Education committee can allow training to take place on a part-time basis (alternate programme) as long as the total time of supervised training is equivalent to at least 3 years and the total time of the alternate programme does not exceed 6 years.
 A veterinarian whose circumstances do not permit enrolment in a standard residency programme may submit an application for the approval of an alternate programme to the College, in conjunction with his/her supervisor, outlining the resources available to them.
 The alternate programme is not approved for anyone other than the (aspiring) Resident in question.
-The precise form of each alternate programme is at the discretion of the Credentials/Education Committee. - 7.
-Extensions: In case of parental leave or illness, a prolongation/extension has to be granted by the Credentials/Education committee in accordance with national/EU regulations.
+The precise form of each alternate programme is at the discretion of the Credentials/Education Committee.

+7. Extensions: In case of parental leave or illness, a prolongation/extension has to be granted by the Credentials/Education committee in accordance with national/EU regulations.
 The Credentials/Education committee may also grant a prolongation for other circumstances.